 - Fry the chicken for 3-4 minutes, until browned, then turn over and fry for a further 3-4 minutes.
 Remove from the pan and place on a plate (it won’t be fully cooked at this point).

 - Add the olive oil to the pan you fried the chicken in.
-Add the onion and celery, cook for 3 minutes, stirring often, until softened.2 tbsp olive oil, 1 onion, 1 stick of celery
+Add the onion and celery, and cook for 3 minutes, stirring often, until softened.2 tbsp olive oil, 1 onion, 1 stick of celery

-- Add the red and yellow sliced peppers, garlic, salt, pepper, oregano, rosemary, paprika, chilli flakes and bay leaves and cook for 3 minutes, stirring often.1 red bell pepper, 1 yellow bell pepper, 3 cloves garlic, ¼ tsp salt, ¼ tsp black pepper, 1 tsp dried oregano, ½ tsp dried rosemary, 2 tsp sweet paprika, ½ tsp chilli flakes, 2 bay leaves
+- Add the red and yellow sliced peppers, garlic, salt, pepper, oregano, rosemary, paprika, chilli flakes, and bay leaves and cook for 3 minutes, stirring often.1 red bell pepper, 1 yellow bell pepper, 3 cloves garlic, ¼ tsp salt, ¼ tsp black pepper, 1 tsp dried oregano, ½ tsp dried rosemary, 2 tsp sweet paprika, ½ tsp chilli flakes, 2 bay leaves

-- Add the wine and let it bubble for 2 minutes.120 ml (½ cup) red wine
+- Add the wine and let it bubble for 2 minutes.120 ml (1/2 cup) red wine

 - Bring to the boil, then add the chicken pieces back to the pan, skin-side up.